THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 I believe that even in the most touristy of destinations, there is always something different to experience.
 A willingness to research and explore can go a long way.
-If you had asked me about Phuket few months earlier, I would have ranted about the sun kissed beaches of Patong, bustling crowd and glitzy parties of Bangla road and the many fun activities to do during island hopping.
+If you had asked me about Phuket a few months earlier, I would have ranted about the sun-kissed beaches of Patong, bustling crowd, glitzy parties of Bangla road, dozens of honeymooners, and the many fun activities to do during island hopping.
+I didn’t like Phuket on my first trip to Thailand but loved Krabi for it’s adventurous and laidback vibe.
 But, this post is not about that.

 Blue Elephant Cooking school – Best things to do in Phuket

 Even when my culinary skills are next to zero, I just couldn’t pass up on learning to conjure dishes of a foreign country in their own backyard.
 I always go for the experience.

 MaigLater for dinner, along with the dishes we prepared, there was a sumptuous meal waiting for us.
 And man, did we gorge on that meal!
 Additionally, they have fruit and vegetable cutting and carving classes as well.